The Berenstain Bears Meet Bigpaw: Plot

-Upon the mountain, Bigpaw was setting in for his nap when he heard the sound of the angry mob approaching.
-Afraid of the approaching bears, Bigpaw built a tall stack of boulders to use as weapons against the approaching mob until Sister and Brother intervene, placing themselves between Bigpaw and the angry members of Bear Country.
-Bigpaw holds back his tower of rock, gently picks up Brother and SIster, who explain how kind the giant is.
+Upon the mountain, Bigpaw was setting in for his nap when he heard the sound of the angry bears approaching.
+Afraid of the approaching bears, Bigpaw builds a tall stack of boulders to use as weapons against the approaching mob until Sister and Brother intervene, placing themselves between Bigpaw and the angry members of Bear Country.
+Bigpaw holds back his tower of rock, gently picks up Brother and Sister, who explain how kind the giant is.

-Everyone celebrates and the Bear Family invites Bigpaw to Thanksgiving dinner the following day, at which time Bigpaw presents Papa with his favorite treat - mixed nuts ("Thankfulness - Reprise").
+Everyone realizes the truth and celebrates the averted disaster.
+The Bear Family invites Bigpaw to Thanksgiving dinner the following day, at which time Bigpaw presents Papa with his favorite treat - mixed nuts ("Thankfulness - Reprise").

 Book adaptation

 A storybook version of the film was published by Scholastic in 1997 under the title The Berenstain Bears' Thanksgiving.
 The book closely follows the plot of the television special.
 As of August 2016, the book is out of print but can be easily found on the secondhand market.

 The Berenstain Bear Scouts Meet Bigpaw (1995) has a similar plot.